oliviergimenez/GammaGompertzCR/README.md

 ## 1
 ```

-Parameters $a$ and $b$ seem to be slightly auto- and cross-correlated.
+Parameters a and b seem to be slightly auto- and cross-correlated.

 ## Sensitivity to priors